Rucilos/wpde/readme.md

 ## 🎉 Credits

-[WPDE](https://github.com/rucilos/wpde) was launched on Tuesday, February 6, 2024. © 2024 Created by Jindřich Ručil
+© Jindřich Ručil created and launched this project on Tuesday, February 6, 2024.